0 Comment

 How To Build An Effective Business Case For Employee Recognition

 The impact of employee recognition is well known.
-Despite this, every organization looking to set up such a program must justify the investment internally.
-Hence, the HR team must create a compelling business case for employee recognition to get the necessary funding and other approvals.
+Despite this, every organization seeking to establish such a program must justify the investment internally.
+Hence, the HR team must develop a compelling business case for employee recognition to secure the necessary funding and approvals.

 Start by Citing Key Research Data on Employee Recognition

-First, the HR Team should quote critical research data to justify the investment to the management.
+First, the HR Team should cite critical research data to justify the investment to management.

 The following data on employee recognition from research studies can prove helpful: